pramshres/Learning2Code/java/labyrint/README.md

 # Labyrint GUI

-This is a task given by the University of Oslo.
+This was a task given by the University of Oslo.

 # How to run